 Assigned fund balance - amounts the School intends to use for a specific purpose.
 Intent can be expressed by the Board of Directors or by an official or body to which the Board of Directors delegates the authority.
+The School assigned \$47,699 of the FY2015 FEFP funds received to be available for return to the District in the event the current legal action is overturned.

 Unassigned fund balance - amounts that are available for any purpose.
-Positive amounts are reported only in the general fund.
+No other fund except the general fund can report positive amounts of unassigned fund balance.